jschrier/blog/_posts/2024-08-05-Imaginary-Syllabi:-Additive-Manufacturing-Lab.md

     - [Cerametal](https://hackaday.com/2024/07/21/cerametal-lets-you-print-metal-cheaply-and-easily/) is another idea; you make a metal-powder infused clay and then squeeze it through your ceramic extruder (see above; they use an Eazao), but you have to do some custom slicing
         - What's neat is that its easy to mix your own so the operational cost can be very low

 - Directed energy deposition (like [MeltIO](https://meltio3d.com/)), powder bed fusion/selective laser sintering, etc. is too pricey for us to do at this scale.
+Also, safety consideration around metal powder handling.
     - **Field trip:**  Go to the [GA Tech Advanced Manufacturing Pilot Facility](https://ampf.research.gatech.edu)